 Anonymisation with Diffix: how it works

-Using Diffix Aircloak Insights retains data quality while achieving a strong level of anonymity.
+Aircloak Insights uses Diffix to retain data quality while achieving a strong level of anonymity.

-Getting high quality statistics through direct database queries without revealing information specific to the individuals in the dataset has been an elusive dream.
+Generating high quality statistics through direct database queries without revealing sensitive personal information from the dataset has been an elusive dream.

 Diffix is a new framework for database querying that anonymises query results by adding noise tailored to the query as well as the underlying dataset.
 Unlike other anonymisation solutions it allows you to simply and safely work with rich datasets regardless of your use case.

 Diffix was developed in partnership with the Max Planck Institute for Software Systems after years of research.

 It has been confirmed to be fully compliant with European guidelines for anonymisation.